Tales from the Crypt (film): Plot

-Ineffective, ruthless businessman Ralph Jason (Richard Greene) is close to financial ruin.
-His wife Enid (Barbara Murray) notices, for the first time, the inscription on a Chinese figurine in the couple's collection, which grants three wishes to the owner.
+Ineffective, ruthless businessman Ralph Jason is close to financial ruin.
+His wife Enid notices, for the first time, the inscription on a Chinese figurine in the couple's collection, which grants three wishes to the owner.
 Enid decides to wish for a fortune and, surprisingly, the wish comes true, but Ralph is killed, seemingly in a car crash, on the way to his lawyer's office to collect the money.
-The lawyer, Charles Gregory (Roy Dotrice), then advises Enid she will inherit a fortune from her deceased husband's life insurance plan; however, when he learns of the manner of the wish granted that she made, he warns her not to wish Ralph back since he remembered the consequences of a similar story in which a mother wished her dead son back, only to be horrified by his gruesome appearance and forced to use the last wish to send him back to the grave.
-Against Gregory's explicit advice, Enid uses her second wish to bring him back to the way he was just before the accident, but he is returned still dead, as his death was due to a heart attack immediately before the crash and caused by fright upon seeing the figure of "death" following him on a motorcycle.
+The lawyer, Charles Gregory, then advises Enid she will inherit a fortune from her deceased husband's life insurance plan; however, when he learns of the manner of the wish granted that she made, he warns her not to wish Ralph back since he remembered the consequences of a similar story in which a mother wished her dead son back, only to be horrified by his gruesome appearance and forced to use the last wish to send him back to the grave.
+Against Gregory's explicit advice, Enid uses her second wish to bring him back to the way he was just before the accident, but he is returned in his coffin, still dead, as his death was due to a heart attack immediately before the crash and caused by fright upon seeing the figure of "death" following him on a motorcycle.

 Once more, Gregory warns Enid not to make a final wish and just let Ralph rest in peace.
 As Gregory goes outside to get some fresh air, she uses her final wish to bring Ralph back to life and to live forever.
-When he comes back inside, he discovers too late that Enid again went against his warning.
+When Gregory comes back inside, he discovers too late that Enid again went against his warning.
 Gregory points out to her that Ralph was embalmed and he is suffering from the effects of the embalming liquid.
 Enid tries to kill Ralph to end his pain but, because she wished for him to live forever, he cannot be killed.
-Because of it, she has now trapped him in eternal agony and thus making her regret those last two wishes.
+As a result, she has now trapped him in eternal agony and thus making her regret those last two wishes.